ElisabethMeiser/Collaboration_Beneke_Meiser/README.md

 Elisabeth Meiser

 ## Description
-The `LeishiGuideRanking` function is designed to process TOMS CSV files and perform data ranking based on specified criteria.
-It can be used to load TOMS CSV data, calculate various scoring parameters, and rank the data.
+The `LeishiGuideRanking` function is designed to process CSV files and perform data ranking based on specified criteria.
+It can be used to load CSV data, calculate various scoring parameters, and rank the data.
 The ranked data can be saved as a CSV file for further analysis.

+It was written to sort and rank Guide DNA for the following publication:

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Features
-- Loads TOMS CSV data files into a MATLAB table.
+- Loads CSV data files into a MATLAB table.
 - Calculates various scoring parameters for the data.
 - Ranks the data based on the calculated scores.
 - Allows ranking by GeneID if desired.